 One noteworthy absence from the above list is Microsoft.
 Indeed, in order for Microsoft employees to reach $300k of total compensation, they need to reach the Principal band, i.e. level 65 or even 66.

-Levels.fyi has also shared a report showing the top 5 highest-paying employers for each level in 2019.
-Compensation figures that follow reflect median total yearly compensation including salary, stock, and bonuses.
+Levels.fyi has also shared a report showing the top 5 highest-paying employers for each level.
+Compensation figures that follow reflect the median total yearly compensation including salary, stock, and bonuses.

 Entry-Level Engineer (I): 0-2 years of experience